amcameron/hackerpulse/README.markdown

         pip install -r requirements.txt

 Run the Flask application
 		cd hackerpulse/
 		python hackerpulse.py

 ### Sound Cool?
 Want to contribute?
 Do you love python?
 Keen to work with [Flask](http://flask.pocoo.org/) and [MongoDB](http://www.mongodb.org/)?

 Then come chat with us in __#hackerpulse__ on __irc.freenode.net__

-We are currently in the planning phase, and will have a feature list for what we consider the minimum viable product done and some tasks broken out in the next few days.
+Check the [wiki](http://github.com/swanson/hackerpulse/wiki) to see where you may want to jump in and help.

-Until then, you can checkout the [ui mockup](http://i.imgur.com/pmvnU.png), and toss snippets, prototypes and ideas onto irc or into the github repository.
+Ideas, snippets, prototypes and feedback are all welcome and encouraged.